-For many children with SEND a play plan is sufficient.
+For many children with special educational needs and disabilities (SEND), a SEND plan is sufficient.
 This should be a short plan stating what the child's specific needs are and what you will put in place in setting to help the child.
 The plan needs to have a clear start date and a review date.
-The time span is dependent on the child and strategies you are introducing but something between 6 and 12 weeks is reasonable.
+The time before reviewing is dependent on the child and strategies you are introducing but something between 6 and 12 weeks is reasonable.